SafeWinter/excel-vba-for-creative-problem-solving/Week5/Task-Grade Manager.md

 - When syncing, also import the first row (grade items/labels) in the import.
 - Whenever a combobox is used on a user form, it should be unloaded and not hidden at the end of the subroutine.
 Otherwise, duplicate items are added to the comboboxes.
 - When troubleshooting, make sure to delete all preexisting files and folders that you are trying to create; otherwise, you might have an error if you try to write over a preexisting folder or file.
-- All of the code for everything (including user forms) need to be in the “Grade Manager – SETUP.xlsm” file to begin with
+- All of the code for everything (including user forms) need to be in the “**Grade Manager – SETUP.xlsm**” file to begin with